V-Sekai/godot-goal-task-planner/apartment_design_asisstant.md

 - Goal1: Design a Complete Apartment
 - Goal2: Redesign an Existing Apartment

-## Implementation of STNs
+## Implementation of STNs and Path Finding

-- STNs are dynamically updated as the design process progresses, adapting to changes in the project timeline.
+- STNs and `path_find` function are dynamically used as the design process progresses.
-- The planner checks STN consistency regularly to ensure feasible scheduling of all tasks and adherence to spatial constraints.
+- Regular consistency checks ensure feasible scheduling and practical spatial arrangements.